-Every summer, City tree inspectors inspect elm trees throughout Eden Prairie to identify trees with Dutch Elm Disease and mark them for removal by the property owner.
+City tree inspectors annually inspect elm trees throughout Eden Prairie to identify trees with Dutch elm disease (DED).

 Property owners with infected trees receive a written notice, which outlines the process to properly dispose of the tree within City guidelines.
-The diseased trees must be removed by the date specified on removal notice.
-The debris from these trees often qualify for the City forestry free hauling and disposal program; the criteria to qualify for this service is outlined in the removal notice sent to the property owner.
+Diseased trees must be removed by the date specified on the removal notice.
+The debris from these trees often qualify for the City's free hauling and disposal program; the criteria to qualify for this service is outlined in the removal notice sent to the property owner.